 The University of Washington provides equal opportunity in education without regard to race, color, creed, religion, national origin, sex, sexual orientation, age, marital status, disability, or status as a disabled veteran or Vietnam era veteran in accordance with University of Washington policy and applicable federal and state statutes and regulations.

-The TA Application Workshop will be held on Friday, November 30, 2018, from 3:30 to 4:30 pm, in SAV 157.
-Please join us to ask questions or hear more about these TA opportunities.
+TA Application Workshop held 3:30 pm to 4:30 pm in SAV 264.
+Strongly recommended for first-time applicants.
+Join us to ask questions and learn more about these TA opportunities.

 - command of spoken and written English

 - academic progress (with priority given to AL&L students)

 - responsibility and the ability to work well with others

 In addition, the following criteria will be considered for language teaching applicants:

 - completion of coursework in foreign language pedagogy (e.g. ASIAN 510)

 - knowledge of the grammar of the target language and the ability to explain it clearly.